shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

 - Also: the difference between a bass note (chord-level anchor) and a chord "root."
 That is, the difference between a chord as expression of a mode, versus voicing of a triadic chord structure.
+- And the relationship of bass note patterns to establishing a key-level anchor